xuhongxu96/depreduce/README.md

 Dependency Reduction for Bazel

+## Dynamic Dependency Analysis via `buildfuzz`

+`buildfuzz` is basically the reproduction of the build fuzz testing algorithm proposed by [`mkcheck`] (https://github.com/nandor/mkcheck) with some modifications:

+1. Use **custom touchers** instead of the `touch` file operation, which will **CHANGE** the file content but not affect the original functionality.
+1. **Restore** touched file content after every round.
+1. **Rebuild** the project before every round.

+You may wonder why we bother this -- changing the source code instead of just touching them.
+The reason is that Bazel has a very powerful dirtiness checking logic, which means, simply touching a file will not cause Bazel to rebuild.

+Do you think custom touchers just add comments into the source code?
+If so, you are wrong.
+We have to make custom touchers modify the source code that could further change the object file.
+Otherwise, we cannot track the dependencies between the object files and the linked artifacts such as the executables.
+Bazel is too smart to re-link the object files without real changes of them.

+So, what we do with custom touchers is actually adding a dummy static thing such as static function into the source code.
+It introduces some risks such as unused function warnings, which may cause build failures if the project has settings to treat warnings as errors.

+But in this way, we do make it possible to apply the build fuzz testing method to Bazel build system.

 ## Dynamic Dependency Analaysis via `strace`

 `strace_parser` is basically the reproduction of [`buildfs`] (https://github.com/theosotr/buildfs) with some improvements: